Sources

 In respect to copy cataloging and ingesting record sets from partners, agencies, or libraries, the following guidance does not mean that the extent and depth of the cataloging/metadata present in the records must be changed to meet these standards.
 If the metadata exceeds the provisions of any level, that does not necessitate the modification of the metadata.

-LTS does not remove metadata elements from records when the level of cataloging/metadata of the records does not require those elements.
-For the most part, LTS follows the principle of retaining pre-existing metadata elements that are accurate and well-formed.
+MCS does not remove metadata elements from records when the level of cataloging/metadata of the records does not require those elements.
+For the most part, MCS follows the principle of retaining pre-existing metadata elements that are accurate and well-formed.

 All applicable local fields are recorded at every level.